lastcoolnameleft/how-to-punkin-chunkin/README.md

 These machines build up centrifugal force in an circular motion and have ways to release the pumpkin at the optimal trajectory for an outstanding distance shot.

+These machines build up inertia in an circular motion and have ways to release the pumpkin at the optimal trajectory for an outstanding distance shot.

+NOTE: Centrifugal force is a fictitious force and is actually an "inertial force".

 ![bg right:50% w:600 h:700](img/centrifugal.png)

 [Bad to the Bone video example](https://www.youtube.com/watch?app=desktop&v=CoN7JMa0qyc)